react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigating-without-navigation-prop.md

 ## Handling initialization

-When using this pattern, you need to keep few things in mind to avoid navigation from failing in your app.
+When using this pattern, you need to keep a few things in mind to avoid navigation from failing in your app.

 - The `ref` is set only after the navigation container renders, this can be async when handling deep links
 - A navigator needs to be rendered to be able to handle actions, the `ref` won't be ready without a navigator